oci-playground/freebsd-podman-testing/README.md

 Please log issues on this repo and use the labels to help us categorize the feedback.

 ## Where can I get help?
 Check out the rest of this README, and also come and find us on the OCI Slack [#wg-freebsd-runtime](https://opencontainers.slack.com/archives/C06HF6D0GBV)

 ## Office Hours
 Join our [Office Hours (Zoom link)]() every Tuesday 5pm UK during the testing timebox.
 [View on OCI calendar](https://calendar.google.com/calendar/b/2/r?cid=bGludXhmb3VuZGF0aW9uLm9yZ19pMHNhZG8waTM3ZWtuYXI1MXZzdThtZDVoZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)

 ## Installation
-As mentioned in previous paragraph, you can refer to the [official Podman Installation Instructions](https://podman.io/docs/installation#installing-on-freebsd-140)
+As mentioned in the previous paragraph, you can refer to the [official Podman Installation Instructions](https://podman.io/docs/installation#installing-on-freebsd-140)

-See also [https://lists.freebsd.org/archives/freebsd-jail/2022-May/000129.html](https://lists.freebsd.org/archives/freebsd-jail/2022-May/000129.html) for an example of how to use buildah as well (2nd half of instructions)
+See also [https://lists.freebsd.org/archives/freebsd-jail/2022-May/000129.html](https://lists.freebsd.org/archives/freebsd-jail/2022-May/000129.html) for an example of how to use buildah as well (2nd half of instructions).

 ## Other helpful resources
-Check out these community blog posts
+Check out these community blog posts:
 - [OCI containers on FreeBSD with Podman](https://docs.skunkwerks.at/LqHthEkTSeGDwV0PDUQSyg)
 - [Just when I thought I would relax.. someone messages me that Podman runs on FreeBSD!!!](https://community.veeam.com/kubernetes-korner-90/just-when-i-thought-i-would-relax-someone-messages-me-that-podman-runs-on-freebsd-7432)
 - [FreeBSD (and Linux), Podman containers and Large Receive Offload](https://www.tara.sh/posts/2023/2023-09-07_freebsd_linux_podman_and_lro/)